Exploring Mannheim and Nearby Towns

 Mannheim

-I must admit that I had never heard of Mannheim until recently.
+I have to admit, I had never heard of Mannheim until recently.
+It turns out that it is

-Instead, it is a large city with a population of over 300,000 inhabitants known as a “university city”.
+a large city with a population of over 345,000 inhabitants, known as a “university city

 strasbourg central station